The Cassandra Complex (band): History

 The band continued with Orpheus and Zacharias releasing Cyberpunx, The War Against Sleep and Sex & Death.
 In 1995, Orpheus worked with Patricia Nigiani and Markus Giltjes on a side project called Sun God.

 In 2000, the band released the Wetware album on SPV in Europe and Metropolis Records in the USA.
-The album ranked No. 32 on the German Alternative Charts (DAC) Top 50 Albums of 2000.
 The EP Twice as Good was also released in 2000, ranking No. 84 on the DAC Top Singles of 2000 chart.
 Orpheus also produced the surround albums Planet Earth for LTJ Bukem and A Gigantic Globular Burst of Anti-Static for The Future Sound of London, and published his second book Grimoire of Aleister Crowley.

 In 2007, the original three band members reformed along with Volker Zacharias to play several festival shows in Europe and Brazil.
 Dillon subsequently left the band again and was replaced by Axel Ermes.

 In 2019, the band remastered and re-released their two earliest albums, Grenade and Hello America.

-At the end of 2020 the band released a studio single: The Crown Lies Heavy on the King (Destroy Donald Trump Mix), which reached number 3 in the German Alternative Chart on December 31, 2020.
+At the end of 2020 the band released a studio single: The Crown Lies Heavy on the King (Destroy Donald Trump Mix).

 The band released a new studio album entitled The Plague, their first for 22 years, on May 6, 2022.
 The album went on to spend 4 weeks at No. 1 in the German Alternative Charts.

 In 2024 the band reformed their original lineup, along with guest musicians Chris Haskett (who formerly played with Rollins Band and David Bowie) on guitar, Mera Roberts (Faith & the Muse, Black Tape for a Blue Girl) on cello, and Brent Heinze (Probe 7) on keyboards.
 This lineup recorded the album Death & Sex, released by COP International.
 Like the previous album, this went on to spend several weeks at No. 1 in the German Alternative Charts.

-The band are currently spending 2024 on their CX40 retrospective world tour taking in 11 countries across 3 continents.